 Distributions.
 We are required to make mandatory distributions to members of all "Available Cash," as defined in the restated operating agreement.
 Available Cash does not include amounts drawn or paid under NCM LLC's working capital line of credit.
 The mandatory distributions must occur quarterly.
 In 2018, available cash distributions totaled \$141.4 million.
 Of that amount, the portion payable to NCM, Inc., Regal, Cinemark and AMC totaled \$69.1 million, \$35.8 million, \$34.3 million, and \$2.2 million, respectively.
-The amount for the distribution payable to AMC represents only the distribution for the three months ended June 28, 2018 was paid to Cinemark and Regal to accommodate agreements between AMC and each of Cinemark and Regal.
-Further, there was no distribution to AMC for the three months ended September 27, 2018 and December 27, 2018 as they had no ownership in these periods.
+The amount for the distribution payable to AMC represents only the distribution for the three months ended March 29, 2018 to AMC.
+AMC's distribution for the three months ended June 28, 2018 was paid to Cinemark and Regal to accommodate agreements between AMC and each of Cinemark and Regal.
+Further, there was no distribution to AMC for the three months ended September 27, 2018 as they had no ownership in these periods.

 Common Unit Redemption Right.
 Members have a redemption right to exchange common membership units of NCM LLC for our shares of common stock on a one-for-one basis (as adjusted for certain events), or at our option, a cash payment equal to the market price of one share of our common stock.
 Under our amended and restated certificate of incorporation, upon the surrender of the NCM LLC common units, we will then contribute cash or shares of our common stock to NCM LLC in exchange for an amount of newly issued common units equal to the number of units surrendered by the redeeming member.
 NCM LLC will then distribute the cash or shares of common stock to the redeeming member to complete the redemption.
 AMC exercised the redemption right of an aggregate 200,000 common membership units in 2015 and 15,600,000 common membership units in 2017, whereby AMC surrendered 200,000 and 15,600,000 common membership units, respectively, to NCM LLC for cancellation.
-The Company contributed an aggregate of 200,000 and 15,600,000 shares of its common stock to NCM LLC then distributed the shares of common membership units.
-NCM LLC then distributed the shares of common membership units.
+The Company contributed an aggregate of 200,000 and 15,600,000 shares of its common stock to NCM LLC in exchange for a like number of newly issued common membership units.
 NCM LLC then distributed the shares of common stock to AMC to complete the redemptions.